sitedata/checklyhq.com/site/content/docs/api-checks/asserting-json-bodies.md

 ---

 A big part of knowing your API is still working as designed is parsing and checking the response body.
-In many cases this will be a JSON formatted document returned from REST API.
+In many cases this will be a JSON formatted document returned from a REST API.

 ## Asserting basic types